-“Starting a private practice can be intense for well established psychotherapists and completely overwhelming for new practitioners.
+“Starting a private practice can be intense for well established therapists and completely overwhelming for new practitioners.
 Working at Louis Laves-Webb, LCSW, LPC-S & Associates has been an incredible opportunity to gain clinical wisdom and learn how to start my own practice.

-Louis is an incredible supervisor and psychotherapist.
+Louis is an incredible supervisor and therapist.
 He provides weekly individual and biweekly group supervision.
 He is gifted in guiding one’s clinical development, which I have experienced and witnessed in the other Associates.
-He is talented at holding the space for the emotional work of becoming a psychotherapist while challenging and pushing one to grow clinically.
+He is talented at holding the space for the emotional work of becoming a therapist while challenging and pushing one to grow clinically.
 He also brings his insight, experience and different perspectives to supervision that have added value to my practice.

-Not only will I leave feeling confident in my ability as a psychotherapist and business owner, I will have a network of incredible clinicians that I can turn to for consult, referrals, and support.
+Not only will I leave feeling confident in my ability as a therapist and business owner, I will have a network of incredible clinicians that I can turn to for consult, referrals, and support.
 I have not heard of another opportunity that provides such a strong foundation to help new practitioners build a private practice.”

 “Being a good supervisor is hard.
 It means not just listening well and validating, but also probing and exploring.
 It means simultaneously assessing both the case your supervisee is presenting, and also that supervisee’s capacity and level of development.
 It means caring enough to challenge your supervisee, albeit in a supportive way.